ahsansoftengineer/sba-net-micro/_Readme/2_Docker-B-Commands.md

 ### Dockerfile
-- Env Variable can also be supplied using CLI
+- Env, Port & Expose can also be supplied using CLI

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/sdk:9.0 AS build-env